-Zero Waste Yukon was created in 2014 to increase awareness and action in Yukon communities around consumption and disposal of resources.
-It is a community initiative with over 20 stakeholders working towards Zero Waste goals.
+Zero Waste Yukon is a loose-knit collaborative effort created to increase awareness and action in Yukon communities around consumption and disposal of resources.
+It is a community initiative with many stakeholders working together towards Zero Waste goals.

 A healthy, thriving northern environment where resources are used ethically, efficiently, and where systems for effective resource recovery are established to reduce the negative effects of waste disposal.

 A circular economy, where the ‘take-make-waste’ model is replaced with a closed-loop system, where products are designed to be suitable for repair, reuse and material recovery.